sparrowxiao/TestEmailInPHP/README.md

 modify the email address in testemail.php you are going to use

 #### step 3
-run testemail.html and submit the message to see if you receive the right result from mail server.
+run testemail.html and submit a message to see if you can receive the right result from mail server.